The GNL Podcast

 • People with type 1 diabetes who are blind or have reduced vision — and want a realistic picture of what autonomy can look like

-• Clinicians and educators supporting technology access, training, and safety in the real world
+• Clinicians and educators supporting technology access, training, and safety in real-world settings

-• Device designers and digital health teams building “safety” systems that still default to visual-only workflows
+• Device designers and digital health teams building systems that still default to visual-only workflows

 • Family members and supporters who want to understand the hidden labour of accessibility